nodejs/node/doc/api/events.markdown

 * `event` {String} The event name
 * `listener` {Function} The event handler function

-This event is emitted any time a listener is added.
-When this event is triggered, the listener may not yet have been added to the array of listeners for the `event`.
+This event is emitted *before* a listener is added.
+When this event is triggered, the listener has not been added to the array of listeners for the `event`.
+Any listeners added to the event `name` in the newListener event callback will be added *before* the listener that is in the process of being added.

 ### Event: 'removeListener'